 But even then, more antennas don’t necessarily mean more features.
 Also, the number of antennas doesn’t change the range of a router.

 In other words, they change the type of coverage but not the range itself.
 So more antennas might mean faster speed grades, but not always so.

-That’s because ultimately, it’s how the router’s FEM and firmware handles its antennas that matters.
+That’s because, ultimately, it’s how the router’s FEM and firmware handle its antennas that matters.
 And a Wi-Fi connection’s speed takes two; the client also needs to support the feature and speed grade of the router for the goodness to happen.